danielrcollins1/OED-Expanded/npcs.md

 **Generating Rumors**: Rumors can be generated with a series of d6 rolls as shown below.

-*Veracity*: 1-2 = True, 3-4 = Mostly True, 5 = Mostly False, 6 = False
+*Veracity*: 1-2 = True, 3-4 = Mostly True, 5 = Mostly False, 6 = False.

 *Topic*: 1-3 = Dungeon Location, 4-5 = Wilderness Location, 6 = Rules
-Lore
+Lore.

--   *Dungeon Location*: Choose a level of the current dungeon
+-   *Dungeon Location*: Choose a level of the current dungeon.
 -   *Wilderness Location*: Choose a location in a neighboring hex (d6), lair, new dungeon, etc.
 -   *Rules Lore*: How to cure Mummy Rot, Wandering Monsters in Area,